Platform

 The hidden tax

-It's not just the five license fees and the integrator retainer.
-It's the attendance that didn't sync in time for R2T4, the SAP failure caught at the disbursement, the placement rate you can't defend, and the audit finding born at the seam between two systems that disagree.
+It is not just the five license fees and the integrator retainer.
+It is the attendance that did not sync in time for R2T4, the SAP failure caught at the disbursement, the placement rate you cannot defend, and the audit finding born at the seam between two systems that disagree.

 How ApolloSRM solves it